amonks/wafelijzer/customization.md

 ### Blogs

 This is for stuff like events, press, news, or what have you.
 They can be affiliated with a particular artist, so they show up on that artist's page, or not, so they show up on just the home page.

+If you give a blog a `type` (eg 'press'), Wafelijzer will round up all the blogs of that type and make a link for them at the top of every page.

 ### Accounts